-These home remedies does not only help to keep the health of your nails, they also help to fight against spots.
+These home remedies do not only help to keep the health of your nails, but they also help to fight against spots.
 They include

 1. Essential oils

-Over the years, essential oil has been of tremendous help to our nails and they’re still in the business of creating more wonders.
+Over the years, the essential oil has been of tremendous help to our nails, and they’re still in the business of creating more wonders.

-Soaking your nails periodically on lemon juice does not only help to whiten your nails, it can as well help to remove dots from your nails.
+Soaking your nails periodically on lemon juice does not only help to whiten your nails but can as well help to remove dots from your nails.

 Sometimes, all you need to get your nails back in shape might just be a simple massage.